-Contributions to the Plan by or on behalf of employees may be restricted in amount and timing so as to meet certain requirements of the Puerto Rico Internal Revenue Code, as amended ("PRIRC").
-For the plan years ended December 31, 2017 and 2016, the Plan maintained various accounts including the Pre-tax Savings Account, the Company Matching Account, and the Rollover Account, each as described below.
+Contributions to the Plan by or on behalf of employees may be restricted in amount and timing so as to meet certain requirements of the Internal Revenue Code of 1986, as amended ("IRC").
+For the plan years ended December 31, 2017 and 2016, the Plan maintained various accounts including the Pre-tax Savings Account, the Company Matching Account, the After Tax Account, the Roth Contribution Account, and the Rollover Account, each as described below.
+A Participant's Roth contributions, discussed below, when combined with their Pre-tax contributions and After-tax contributions, may not exceed 37% of their compensation.
+A Participant's combined Pre-tax and Roth contributions may not exceed the IRC limitation in effect for the calendar year, which was \$18,000 for both 2017 and 2016.